What Is Gerontology?

 Aging, Life Expectancy Statistics and Needs

 The U.S. Census Bureau projects that life expectancy in the U.S. will be 77.1 years for men and 81.9 years for women by 2020.
 The aging population faces major challenges, including managing finances, maintaining health and wellness, and continuing employment.
 Since Americans are living longer than ever before and are currently facing challenging economic times, many must continue to work past the normal retirement age.
-For the period 2010-2020 the projected increase for those over the age of 65 that are working is expected to rise to more than 80%.
-Health and wellness needs for the aging population have changed dramatically over the last decade.
-Demand for highly qualified occupational therapists, counselors, financial planners, and healthcare workers has dramatically increased because of the rapidly increasing aging population.
+For the period 2010-2020 the projected increase for those over age 65 who are working is expected to rise more than 80%.
+Health and wellness needs for the aging population have changed dramatically during the past decade.
+Demand for highly qualified occupational therapists, counselors, financial planners and health care workers has dramatically increased because of the rapidly increasing aging population.
 According to most indicators, this demand will continue to increase well into the middle of the century and beyond.

 Careers in Gerontology

 The aged population has a variety of needs for professionals across a wide array of industries.
-The study and practice of Gerontology is not strictly for those seeking careers in the healthcare industry; it’s for any professional looking to expand their industry experience into the aging demographic.
-For professionals seeking a career path working directly with aging individuals, careers can include caregivers, nurses, mental health counselors, activities directors, occupational therapists, and other professional services industries.
-For those professionals seeking a career path in Gerontology that is more behind-the-scenes, careers can include research, program development, education, product development, administration, and advocacy.
+The study and practice of Gerontology is not strictly for those seeking careers in the health care industry; it’s for any professional looking to expand his or her industry experience into the aging demographic.
+For professionals seeking a career path working directly with aging individuals, careers can include caregivers, nurses, mental health counselors, activities directors, occupational therapists and other professional services industries.
+For those professionals seeking a career path in Gerontology that is more behind-the-scenes, careers can include research, program development, education, product development, administration and advocacy.